-Novo Nordisk's main product areas are diabetes care, obesity care, biopharm and other serious chronic diseases.
-Novo Nordisk supplies nearly half the world's insulin, and our diabetes products reach 34.6 million people worldwide, with more than 5 million receiving them through our access and affordability programmes.
+Novo Nordisk's main product areas are diabetes care, obesity care, and rare disease care.
+Novo Nordisk supplies nearly half the world's insulin, and our diabetes products reach nearly 35 million people worldwide, with more than 5 million receiving them through our access and affordability programmes.
 We have research and development centres in Denmark, UK, US, mainland China and India.
-We have production sites in Denmark, France, US, Brazil, mainland China, Russia, Algeria, UK and Japan.
-We market our products in 168 countries.
+We have production sites in Denmark, France, US, Brazil, mainland China, Russia, Algeria, Iran, and Japan.
+We market our products in 170 countries.

-Novo Nordisk's supply chains
+Novo Nordisk's supply chain

-Through our own organisation and supply chains we source raw materials, components and services to produce Novo Nordisk products in diabetes care and other serious chronic diseases.
-Novo Nordisk's products are manufactured and assembled in more than 30 countries, with some 370 first-tier suppliers.
-Novo Nordisk's supply chain also includes extensive and global supply chains for other goods, materials and services that support our business activities, with more than 60,000 first-tier suppliers.
+Through our own organisation and supply chain we source raw materials, components, and services to produce Novo Nordisk products in diabetes care and other serious chronic diseases.
+Novo Nordisk's products are manufactured and assembled in more than 30 countries, with some 450 first-tier production suppliers.
+Novo Nordisk's supply chain also includes extensive and global supply chains for other goods, materials and services that support our business activities, with more than 60,000 first-tier suppliers supporting all our other activities.